-- (a) A standard 2-piece 142g cricket ball shall be used.
-Each team provides a ball for their bowling innings. - (b) The ball colour will be determined by the Association and may be red, white or pink depending on the matches start time.
+- (a) A standard 2-piece 156g cricket ball shall be used in boy's competitions.
+Each team provides a ball for their bowling innings. - (b) A standard 2-piece 142g cricket ball shall be used in girl's competitions.
+Each team provides a ball for their bowling innings. - (c) The ball colour will be determined by the Association and may be red, white or pink depending on the match start time.